Nepal honors Sherpa guides, climbers to mark 70th anniversary of Mount Everest conquest

 “May 29 is a day when we all always remember and be proud of when Edmund Hillary and Tenzing (Norgay) Sherpa reached the top of Everest and it is the day the Sherpas became known,” Sanu Sherpa said.

-Hillary and Tenzing Norgay reached the summit on May 29, 1953.
+Hillary and his Sherpa guide Tenzing Norgay reached the summit on May 29, 1953.
 Nepal began celebrating the anniversary as Everest Day after Hillary’s death in 2008.

 Since their ascent, thousands of people have scaled the 8,849-meter (29,032-foot) peak and hundreds have also lost their lives on the unpredictable slopes.